9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 Update:

-I was recently asked about yet another myth that I hadn’t even heard before.
+I was asked about yet another myth that I hadn’t even heard before.

 In this one, swap cylinder gas contained an additive (no details on what or why) that over time contributed to the blocking of gas hoses and regulators.